 Our employees are introduced to this through our Code of Conduct training at induction.
 We also set expectations internally through business conduct standards that keep our relationships with our customers and suppliers transparent.

-JFC is committed to ensuring environmental sustainability and focused towards making further advances in this area.
+We are committed to ensuring environmental sustainability and continuously focus on making advances in this area.

-At JFC, we recognise that as an employer, we have a responsibility to the community that supports us.
-We strive to initiate, nurture and support projects, which are beneficial to the local area and reflective of our area of business.
+We recognise that as an employer we have a responsibility to the communities that supports us.
+We strive to initiate, nurture and support projects that are beneficial to our local regions and are reflective of the markets we serve.

-We actively partner with our local schools, colleges, universities and educational organisations to give talks/tours and where possible, offer student work placements to grow, mentor and develop future talent within the communities we operate in.
+We actively partner with local schools, colleges, universities and educational organisations to give talks/tours and where possible, offer student work placements to grow, mentor and develop the future talent within our communities.

-The JFC Innovation awards for Rural Business started in 2006 to promote and highlight innovation in rural Ireland and to give inspiration to others to turn their ideas into reality.
-JFC was the commercial sponsor of the competition which was run in conjunction with Teagasc, Dard NI, and the Irish Farmers Journal.
+The JFC Innovation Awards for Rural Business started in 2006 to promote and highlight innovation in rural Ireland and to give inspiration to others who wish to turn their business ideas into reality.
+As the commercial sponsor of these Awards we collaborate with Teagasc, Dard NI, and the Irish Farmers Journal.

-The awards have given hundreds of business a chance to win prizes but more importantly an opportunity to improve their business.
-The competition categories included: Energy / Manufacturing, Value Added / Speciality Food, Services / Rural Tourism and Start-Up.
+These Awards have given hundreds of business a chance to win prizes but more importantly given them an opportunity to develop their business.
+Award categories include: Energy / Manufacturing, Value Added / Speciality Food, Services / Rural Tourism and Start-Up’s.

-JFC Manufacturing are the proud sponsors of some local sports team, such as the Kilconly GAA football club.
-JFC also sponsor Quinton FC Soccer team who are playing in Division 1 of the Stratford Alliance and Division 2 in the Evesham & District Sunday League.
-JFC are the previous sponsors of the Galway Ladies Senior football team.
+We are the proud sponsors of Kilconly GAA Football Club in Galway, Ireland and Quinton FC Soccer Team (Division 1 of the Stratford Alliance and Division 2 in the Evesham & District Sunday League) in the UK.

-Pieta House West, was a campaign spearheaded by John Concannon to establish a service in the West of Ireland to help people with suicidal thoughts and those who self-harm.
-The first seedling of Johns notion were scattered when he featured on RTE’s “Secret Millionaire” series.
+Pieta House West, was a campaign spearheaded by John F. Concannon to establish a service in the West of Ireland to help people with suicidal thoughts and those who self-harm.
+The first seedling of John’s notion were scattered when he featured on RTE’s “Secret Millionaire” series in 2011.
 For the programme, John was given a new identity and posed as a community worker and handyman in some instances.
 Fate lent a helping hand too.
 John travelled by train to Dublin.
-Had he sat into any other taxi in the rank outside Heuston Station, Pieta House West might never have come into being.
+Had he sat in any other taxi in the rank outside Heuston Station, Pieta House West might never have come into being.
 Luckily John Quinn was the man at the top of the queue.

-John Concannon Managing Director of JFC Manufacturing is given a new identity in the 2011 programme series and spends a number of days and nights in different areas of Dublin, sometimes posing as a community worker and in other instances as a handyman, on the look-out for people and charities to help.
+John F. Concannon, CEO and co-founder of the JFC GROUP is given a new identity in the 2011 programme series and spends a number of days and nights in different areas of Dublin, sometimes posing as a community worker and in other instances as a handyman, on the look-out for people and charities to help.

-In the programme we see the cameras following John around his plastics manufacturing business in Tuam, and then onto Dublin where most of the show is set with audiences seeing him working undercover.
+In the programme we see the cameras following John around his business in Tuam, and then onto Dublin where most of the show is set with audiences seeing him working undercover.

 In an emotional ending to the programme, John hands over three cheques to causes close to his heart in west Dublin; Joan Freeman of Pieta House in Lucan, Cathy White of the Carers Association in Clondalkin and Rachel Doyle and Michelle Reynolds of St Mark’s Rangers Football Club.

-John Concannon was awarded Philanthropist of the year in 2012 following his tireless work to open a Pieta House West facility for the west of Ireland.
-The Community Foundation for Ireland awarded Mr Concannon for finding a premises in his hometown of Tuam, Co Galway, and raising the €250,000 needed to run it for a full year.
+John F. Concannon was awarded Philanthropist of the Year in 2012 following his tireless work to open the Pieta House West facility for the west of Ireland.
+The Community Foundation for Ireland awarded Mr Concannon for finding a premises in his hometown of Tuam, Co.
+Galway, and raising the €250,000 needed to run it for a full year.

-“If it helps to save one person then its a job well done.
+“If this helps to save one persons life then it is a job well done.
 That’s all we are trying to do” commented John on receiving the award.
 John paid tribute to fundraisers across all the counties for supporting the new service and to RTE’s producers and production team for giving Pieta House such great exposure.